 Wage & Hour Update: Recent Developments and Hot Topics

-Led by MA /RI MGMA, in collaboration with the CT MGMA, NY MGMA, PA MGMA, and VA MGMA.
+Led by MA /RI MGMA, in collaboration with the CT MGMA, DE MGMA, MD MGMA, NY MGMA, PA MGMA, and VA MGMA.

 Employers throughout the country are being targeted by a wave of collective, class, and individual lawsuits asserting violations of the Fair Labor Standards Act and state wage and hour laws.
 Additionally, new regulations from the U.S. Department of Labor created major changes to the overtime exemption rules that impact pay practices of thousands of businesses here and across the country.